Barbiturate: History

 Barbituric acid was first synthesized 27 November 1864, by German chemist Adolf von Baeyer.
 This was done by condensing urea with diethyl malonate.
 There are several stories about how the substance got its name.
 The most likely story is that Baeyer and his colleagues went to celebrate their discovery in a tavern where the town's artillery garrison were also celebrating the feast of Saint Barbara – the patron saint of artillerymen.
 An artillery officer is said to have christened the new substance by amalgamating Barbara with urea.
-Another story was barbiturate was invented on the feast day of St. Barbara.
 Another story holds that Baeyer synthesized the substance from the collected urine of a Munich waitress named Barbara.
-No substance of medical value was discovered, however, until 1903 when two German scientists working at Bayer, Emil Fischer and Joseph von Mering, discovered that barbital was very effective in putting dogs to sleep.
+No substance of medical value was discovered, however, until 1902 when two German scientists working at Bayer, Emil Fischer and Joseph von Mering, discovered that barbital was very effective in putting dogs to sleep.
 Barbital was then marketed by Bayer under the trade name Veronal.
 It is said that Mering proposed this name because the most peaceful place he knew was the Italian city of Verona.
+In 1912, Bayer introduced another barbituric acid derivative, phenobarbital, under the trade name Luminal, as a sedative–hypnotic.

 It was not until the 1950s that the behavioral disturbances and physical dependence potential of barbiturates became recognized.

+Since the 1970s, most barbiturates were replaced by benzodiazepines.

 Barbituric acid itself does not have any direct effect on the central nervous system and chemists have derived over 2,500 compounds from it that possess pharmacologically active qualities.
 The broad class of barbiturates is further broken down and classified according to speed of onset and duration of action.
 Ultrashort-acting barbiturates are commonly used for anesthesia because their extremely short duration of action allows for greater control.
 These properties allow doctors to rapidly put a patient "under" in emergency surgery situations.
 Doctors can also bring a patient out of anesthesia just as quickly, should complications arise during surgery.
 The middle two classes of barbiturates are often combined under the title "short/intermediate-acting."
 These barbiturates are also employed for anesthetic purposes, and are also sometimes prescribed for anxiety or insomnia.
-This is not a common practice anymore, however, owing to the dangers of long-term use of barbiturates; they have been replaced by the benzodiazepines and Z-drugs such as zolpidem, zaleplon and eszopiclone for sleep.
+This is not a common practice anymore, however, owing to the dangers of long-term use of barbiturates; they have been replaced by the benzodiazepines and Z-drug such as zolpidem, zaleplon and eszopiclone for sleep.
 The final class of barbiturates are known as long-acting barbiturates (the most notable one being phenobarbital, which has a half-life of roughly 92 hours).
 This class of barbiturates is used almost exclusively as anticonvulsants, although on rare occasions they are prescribed for daytime sedation.
 Barbiturates in this class are not used for insomnia, because, owing to their extremely long half-life, patients would awake with a residual "hang-over" effect and feel groggy.

 Barbiturates can in most cases be used either as the free acid or as salts of sodium, calcium, potassium, magnesium, lithium, etc. Codeine- and dionine-based salts of barbituric acid have been developed.
-In 1912, Bayer introduced another barbituric acid derivative, phenobarbital, under the trade name Luminal, as a sedative–hypnotic.